-My immediate impulse was to hide out in a corner and scan the event guide and map to make a systematized itinerary.
+My immediate impulse was to hide out in a corner and scan the event map to make a systematized itinerary.
 But in the interest of “pushing myself beyond my comfort zone,” I started (tentatively) wandering.

 Over at the latté art station, a handlebar-mustachioed gentleman was regaling a rapt audience of other handlebar-mustachioed men with accounts of his quest to draw a turkey with coffee foam.
 He mastered it after a year of daily efforts.
 The secret, he said, was “patience.”
 Heed the advice, harried New Yorkers: there will be no turkeys floating on your lattés until you learn to chill.